-3.2.1.2 Bird and bat habitat
+3.2.1.2 Bird habitat

-The study area contains a wide variety of diverse habitats for birds, including inland waters, mountain ranges, forests and woodlands, grasslands, and suburban areas.
+In addition to air habitat, the study area includes a wide variety of bird habitat, including forests and woodlands, such as boreal forests, coniferous or mixed forests, and riparian woodlands; grasslands and open habitats, including grasslands, prairies, shrubsteppe, and open terrain; inland waters, wetlands, and coastal areas, such as marshes, estuaries, and shorelines; arid and high-elevation environments, including deserts, tundra, and mountainous areas; and humaninfluenced landscapes, such as cities, suburban areas, and agricultural lands.
 The availability of food, water, shelter, and space drives habitat use depending on the bird species and time of year.
 The study area also overlaps with 75 National Audubon Society-defined Important Bird Areas (Cullinan 2001).
 The Important Bird Areas are located in three regions: Western Lowlands, Cascade Mountains, and Columbia Basin.